 What Can You Do With a Master’s in Computer Science?

 With a master’s in computer science, you can pursue jobs across a wide variety of industries in positions such as software developer, database administrator, computer systems analyst, information research scientist and IT project manager, to name a few.

 How Much Does a Computer Scientist Make?

 Graduates with degrees in computer science often earn higher-than-average salaries in a variety of fulfilling careers.
-For example, the average annual salary for a computer and information research scientist is $122,840.2
+For example, the average salary in 2020 for a computer and information research scientist was $126,830.2

 How Much Does a Computer Scientist Make in New York?

-The annual mean salary for a computer and information research scientist in New York is $137,810.3
+The annual mean salary in 2020 for a computer and information research scientist in New York was $138,190.3

 Complete the form below to receive more information about our online master’s in computer science program.

 Help us get to know you better by filling out the brief form below.
 A member of our community will be in touch soon to connect and we will email you with information about the program.